 "We have 45 health facilities in the town of Ziguinchor and none of them has a standard biomedical waste treatment facility.
-This gap has been be breached by this project by setting up a biomedical waste treatment unit within the regional hospital, which processes waste of other health structures" said Mr. Abdoulaye BALDE, Mayor of the municipality of Ziguinchor, during the official inauguration of the unit in September 2020.
+The project breached this gap by setting up a biomedical waste treatment unit within the regional hospital, which processes waste of other health structures" said Mr. Abdoulaye BALDE, Mayor of the municipality of Ziguinchor, during the official inauguration of the unit in September 2020.